 - Vitamin B12 aids brain function and helps to increase energy levels.

 - Amino acid L-carnitine and its derivative acyl-L-carnitines were shown to reduce physical and mental fatigue, while improving cognitive status and physical functions in patients with chronic fatigue syndrome.
+An essential amino acid supplement can also help provide energy, especially during exercise.

 Before starting any steps to recovery from chronic fatigue syndrome, it is important to work with your health care providers, who can help cater a treatment plan that best suits your specific needs.
 Many treatments that exist are not scientifically backed, may be costly, and may cause further harm.